BVLC/caffe/halide/README.md

 file that is named `<registered name>.gen`

 ```
-touch ./generator/plip.gen
+touch ./generator/testfunc.gen
 ```

 The build system will generate all of these objects.

-The next step is to combine halide obejcts into a wrapper.
+The next step is to combine halide objects into a wrapper.
 These are located in the ./wrappers folder.
 The build system is configured to turn each .cpp file in this folder into a wrapper shared library.
 Each of these libraries are linked with all halide objects generated previously.